Updated on September 7, 2025

 You don’t have to invent a new self.
 You’re uncovering the parts that have been true all along and letting them steer.
 When your days reflect your values, hard choices get simpler and good days feel deeper.
 This journey of self-discovery supports both wellness and a more fulfilling life, building genuine self-confidence along the way.

-If you’re in the middle of a transition and want a steady guide, we’re here to help you rebuild a healthy sense of self.
-Get started with Firefly Therapy Austin.
+If you’re in the middle of a transition and want steady guidance while you rebuild your sense of self, we’re here to help.